-Small devices that contain coils capable of sending and receiving radio waves may be placed around your knee to improve image quality.
+Small devices that contain coils that send and receive radiofrequency pulses may be placed around your knee to help improve image quality.

-Depending on the type of exam and the equipment used, the entire exam is usually completed in 15 to 45 minutes.
+The entire exam is usually completed in 45 minutes.

 If your child requires sedation to complete the MRI, you may be asked to come early for the exam in order for your child to be evaluated prior to sedation.
 Sedation may add 15 to 30 minutes to the procedure.
 Your child may need to stay additional time to be monitored as the sedation wears off.